Sammyuel/Book-Keeping-API/README.md

 # Book-Keeping-API - Django

 Django A Book-Keeping API that allows users to keep track of their bets.
-Includes a profile page that displays a graph presenting profit/loss of selected sports categories.
+Includes a profile page that displays a graph representing profit/loss of selected sports categories.
 Allows users to add sports categories, report bets, and personalize their profile page.
 Third party account verification leveraging Django-Allauth.